-SILVER SPRING, Md., May 24, 2012 /PRNewswire-USNewswire/ -- Memorial Day Weekend is fast approaching – and with it, the start of picnic season.
-As you plan your next outing, the U.S. Food and Drug Administration reminds you that foodborne bacteria multiply faster in warm weather, and this can lead to food poisoning (also known as foodborne illness).
+SILVER SPRING, Md., May 22, 2018 /PRNewswire-USNewswire/-- Independence Day is fast approaching – and with it, picnics and cookouts.
+As you plan your next outing, the U.S. Food and Drug Administration reminds you that foodborne bacteria multiply faster in warm weather — and the larger the dose of bacteria, the more likely it will lead to food poisoning (also known as foodborne illness).

 Follow these tips to help ensure that your picnic basket is packed with food safety in mind!

 Basic Warm-Weather Precautions To Prevent Food Poisoning